-Please find below the conditions attached to joining the Instrumental/Vocal/Ensemble Music Programme in 2022 at Frederick Irwin Anglican School.
-At the end of the letter are the procedures that need to be followed for new and continuing students.
-Please read the information carefully and if you have queries contact the Music Administrative Assistant via firstname.lastname@example.org at the School.
+Please find below the conditions attached to joining the Instrumental/Vocal/Ensemble Music Programme in 2023 at Frederick Irwin Anglican School.
+At the end are the procedures that need to be followed for new and continuing students.
+Please read the information carefully and if you have queries contact the Music Administrative Assistant via email@example.com at the School.

 - At various stages, students will be assessed as to their continuing suitability and parents informed of their progress.
 A written progress report is distributed to parents and students at the conclusion of each semester.

 - Lessons are generally delivered on a ‘one-to-one’ basis but occasionally students may be grouped together for a small ensemble rehearsal at the request of the tutor.
 (The full lesson cost for these lessons will still stand).

 - In general, Instrumental lessons are most effective when begun at:

 - Classical Guitar - Year 3 and above